Loading Golf Stats...

 It didn't take Gary Woodland long to get into the swing of things on the PGA Tour last season.
 He finished runner-up in his second event and broke through for his first win in mid-March.
 Woodland missed the cut in his next event, but he wasn't about to let complacency sit in as he earned consecutive Top-25s in his next two events, one of which was the Masters.
 Woodland also ended the season on a high note, finishing in the Top-25 in his final six events.
 It doesn't look like Woodland is about to slow down anytime soon.
 His number from last year, however, will be hard to top.
 Woodland should probably go in the third round in draft leagues.

 More Fantasy News

-Woodland closed with a three-under 67 on Monday at the BMW Championship to finish 15-under and tied for 12th.
+Woodland fired a three-under 67 on Sunday at the Charles Schwab Challenge to finish five-under and tied for 14th.

 Woodland finished in solo fifth place at the Wells Fargo Championship after shooting an even-par 71 in the final round.

 Woodland fired a three-under 69 on Sunday at the Valero Texas Open to finish nine-under and tied for sixth.